zmargv/msm_associations/README.md

 ### Improving the generated boilerplate views

- 1. You can use the included `rails generate starter:style default` generator to quickly write a much better application layout file.
+ 1. You can use the included `rails generate starter:style default` generator to quickly write a much better application layout file, with `<link>`s to Bootstrap, Font Awesome, a navbar, notices, and more.
 When you run this command, it will warn you that it's about to overwrite the existing application layout — say `y`.
 Refresh the page, and voila!

     However, you may want to replace the link to get to the Git page, perhaps in the navbar: